 The Scotland Act 20165 gives Scottish Parliament powers over a number of social security benefits which had been administered to Scottish clients by the Department for Work and Pensions.
 From 1 April 2020, Personal Independence Payment became one of the benefits to have executive competency transferred from the Department for Work and Pensions to Social Security Scotland, the executive agency of Scottish Government which is responsible for delivering the social security benefits for Scotland.
-More information on Personal Independence Payment can be found below.

 There is a transitional period to allow administration of this benefit to be transferred, during which the Department for Work and Pensions will continue to administer Personal Independence Payment on Social Security Scotland's behalf.
-In the future, the Scottish Government plans to replace Personal Independence Payment with Adult Disability Payment.
+The Scottish Government plans to replace Personal Independence Payment with Adult Disability Payment by summer 2022.